 St Botolph Aldersgate is a modest red-brick church of the 18th century.
 It contains one of the few stained glass windows to survive the blitz, an Agony in the Garden of the late 1700s.
-Its churchyard contains an arcade with tablets commemorating acts of heroism – all are for people who gave their lives saving others.
-It is known as Postman’s Park, as until recently the Chief Office of the Post Office occupied a large site nearby.
+Its churchyard includes an arcade with tablets commemorating acts of heroism – all are for people who gave their lives saving others.
+It is known as Postman’s Park, as until recently, the Chief Office of the Post Office occupied a large site nearby.

 Aldersgate Street EC1

 St Botolph Aldgate.
 St Botolph was a Saxon saint who built a large monastery near to modern-day Boston (a corruption of Botolph’s town) in Lincolnshire in 654.
 He was the English patron saint of travellers and has three surviving churches in the City dedicated to him.
 They are all situated next to old city gates, presumably so that those about to set off could dedicate so